evonshahriar/stock-quotes/README.md

      - Github repository link
   - [x] Applied interactive plot on every package

 Upcoming:
   - [ ] Comprehensive examples
   - [ ] Fundamental and technical analysis
   - [ ] Implementing different strategies

-Goal for this project |
+Goals for this project |
 ------------ |
 1. To help developers directly get into the analysis|
 2. To save time for others by providing all the working APIs and packages in one place|
 3. To list all the available modules|
 4. To save from getting into bug and errors by providing working code|
 5. To show how to apply different indicators on price data|
-6. to show how to apply famous strategies on live data|
+6. To show how to apply famous strategies on live data|

 You can contribute to ```stock-quotes``` by suggesting / adding / implementing some more working APIs into this repository.